kuzzleio/kuzzle/docs/request_scenarios/read_mq.md

 }
 ```

 \#3.
-The Funnel Controller handles the message and route it to the good controller, ie Read Controller
+The Funnel Controller process validation before sending the request to the Read Controller

 \#4.
 The Read Controller calls the readEngine service